twobitlabs/AnalyticsKit/README.md

 4. You may also want to make AnalyticsKit calls at application lifecycle events, such as applicationDidEnterBackground, applicationWillTerminate, applicationWillEnterForeground

-----> SEE ANALYTICSKIT.H for an overview of the methods available.
+See AnalyticsKit.h for an overview of the methods available.
 Doublecheck that the methods you call are implemented in the AnalyticsKit*Provider.m that you are using!